Public Participation 2020 – Disaster or Opportunity?

 Challenges for online participation formats at various levels

-It is a matter of weighing up each individual case: can an online format offer the same as an in-person meeting?
-Or would participants prefer to be able to look each other in the eye? - There is no single online tool that can do everything – tailored solutions are needed depending on the format, target group
+Each case must be assessed individually: can an online format offer the same as an in-person meeting?
+Or would participants prefer to be able to look each other in the eye?

-and requirements There is no such thing as a ‘jack-of-all-trades’ online tool that can be used for any online format without further planning or adaptation.
-That is why it is important to consider carefully in advance what the tool needs to achieve:
+depending on the format, target group and requirements.
+There is no such thing as a ‘jack-of-all-trades’ online tool that can be used for any online format without further planning or adaptation.
+That is why it is important to consider carefully in advance exactly what the tool needs to be able to do:

 Is a presentation planned, or an open discussion session?
-Should direct interaction with citizens be facilitated through one-to-one discussions where personal and confidential documents are discussed?
+Should direct interaction with members of the public take place in one-to-one meetings, during which personal and confidential documents are discussed?
 Or is it a workshop where participants are to meet in various small groups at different times?
+The rule is therefore: first clarify the format, target audience and requirements; then select the most suitable tool from the wide range available and test it before use.- Here to stay – online tools as a useful complement or alternative in the post-coronavirus era

-2020 will not be a lost year
+2020 will not be a wasted year

 Hannah Fischer